Deaf & Hard of Hearing Services

 Transcription

 Professional transcribers provide live translation of the spoken word into text by using a stenotype machine and computer with real-time software.
-Transcribers are contracted by ADS to provide a live transcript of all class instruction for the student as either an on-site or video remote service.
+Transcribers are contracted by ADS to provide a live transcript of all class instruction for the student as a video remote service.
 This service can be provided for classroom lectures, fieldwork, meetings with professors and activities directly related to the student’s academic program.

 Captioning of Media

 Captioning is the text display of audio portions of videos.
 At the beginning of the semester, the student should review the syllabus in each of their courses to determine if any videos will be shown during class or required for an assignment.
-The student should check with the professor to see if the video is captioned, and if so, ask the professor to turn the captions on.
-If the video is not captioned, the student should contact the ADS Coordinator of deaf and hard of hearing services as soon as possible so ADS can provide a captioned video or create an audio transcript.
+If the video is not captioned, the student should contact their ADS specialist as soon as possible so that arrangements can be made to provide professional captioning.

 Assistive Listening Device